Extended Thinking: How Claude Reasons Through Complex Problems#

 Quick lookupsAnswer is immediate, no reasoning chain needed

-On Opus 4.6 with adaptive thinking, Claude already allocates less thinking to simple tasks.
-For explicit control, use low effort for routine work and high or max for complex tasks.
+On the adaptive Opus models (4.6, 4.7, 4.8), Claude already allocates less thinking to simple tasks.
+For explicit control, use low effort for routine work and high, xhigh, or max for complex tasks.

 Cost Management#